Christopher-R-Perkins/inflamed-breath/README.md

 ## Game Jam Entry

 This is the repository for Inflamed Breath, a game that was created for [Mini Jam 160: Light](https://itch.io/jam/mini-jam-160-light).
 [Mini Jam](https://minijamofficial.com/) is a game jame for independent game developers hosted every other week.
 It lasts 72 with new themes and limitiations each time.
+Inflamed Breath was voted [4th overall](https://itch.io/jam/mini-jam-160-light/rate/2764078) out of 128 entries.

 Mini Jam 160: